Importantus/speiseplan-tray/README.md

 - 🌮 Display dishes from Mensa and Cafeteria
 - 🌍 Available for Linux and Windows
 ## Local Setup
 The following steps will get you up and running with a local development environment.
-We assume you have Node.js and npm installed:
+We assume you have Node.js, npm and Rust installed:

 1. Clone the repo with
 ```bash